marcoaaz/chemistry_simplifier/README.md

 Chemistry simplifier allows researchers to do pixel-based image analysis of full resolution micro-analysis maps (e.g., intensity from X-ray lines, mass spectrometry analytes) of any laboratory instrument into representation images using linear and non-linear dimensionality reduction.
 The available methods are Principal component analysis (PCA), the Uniform Manifold Approximation and Projection (UMAP), and the Symmetrical deep sparse autoencoder (DSA) neural network.
 The data-driven approach does not demand thinking on the input as much as reduction process parametrisation.

 Colourful image outputs are rapidly produced and are much simpler to understand than the separate original inputs since they are richer in information (texture).
-We call them pseudo-phase maps and they also are friendlier for image segmentation with [QuPath](https://qupath.github.io/) ([Bankhead et al., 2017](https://www.nature.com/articles/s41598-017-17204-5)) using the [pixel classifier](https://qupath.readthedocs.io/en/stable/docs/tutorials/pixel_classification.html) tool.
+We call them pseudo-phase maps and they can be friendlier for image segmentation with pixel classification in [QuPath](https://qupath.github.io/) ([Bankhead et al., 2017](https://www.nature.com/articles/s41598-017-17204-5)), see [pixel classifier](https://qupath.readthedocs.io/en/stable/docs/tutorials/pixel_classification.html) tool.

 Locally, the output intermediate/final montages are saved in a structured folder sequence for each trial/tag combination (see interface).
 All processing metadata is recorded for potential future documentation in research papers.

 <img width=90% height=90% alt="Image" src="https://github.com/user-attachments/assets/be17dff8-6783-40f1-ac55-55009377d954" />

-In well-characterised samples, we demonstrated that:
+With trialling and well-characterised samples, I demonstrated that:
- - PCA and UMAP tends to focus more on mineralogy while DSA is attentive to compositional zonation within crystals
+ - PCA tends to focus on mineralogy while DSA is attentive to compositional zonation within crystals
  - PCA is much faster and can more robust to noisy and/or artefact image inputs than DSA
+ - UMAP is good at distinguishing mineralogy and superior at denoising the output (grain/zone boundaries) than PCA because it is a non-linear method

 ---